plugwise/plugwise-beta/.github/ISSUE_TEMPLATE/bug.md

-name: Bug or problem.
+name: Bug or problem
-description: Report an issue with Plugwise Beta.
+description: Report an issue with Plugwise Beta
 body:
   - type: markdown
     attributes: